ProfessorManhattan/docs-ansible/contributing/code-style.md

 ### DRY

 DRY stands for "Don't Repeat Yourself."
-Whenever there is code that is duplicated across multiple task files, you should seperate it into a different file and then include it:
+Whenever there is code that is duplicated across multiple task files, you should separate it into a different file and then include it:

 **GOOD**